bjornosal/pg5100-exam/readme.txt

 - Frontend Testing (Selenium)
 All tests has been written as per description.
+All tests are located in SeleniumTestBase so that
+I can implement them with Docker at a later time.
 Could have been refactored a lot.
 TODO?
 Code coverage of 91%.